Challenges for Reinforcement Learning in Quantum Circuit Design: Evaluation

-To provide further benchmarks, \autoref{fig:eval:2} shows evaluation results for random state preparation, random composition, and Toffoli composition.
-Especially regarding the area of quantum machine learning using variational quantum circuits, the ability to put qubits into an arbitrary state quickly is crucial to the success of the approach.
-Similarly, the exploration and resemblance of arbitrary unitaries makes random state composition a relevant challenge for the scaleable application of RL for QC.
-The Toffoli unitary reflects an operation that can not be directly implemented on most hardware and therefore need to be automatically decomposed.
+To benchmark more advanced scenarios, Fig.~\ref{fig:eval:2} shows the evaluation results for random state preparation and Toffoli composition.
+The ability to quickly put qubits into an arbitrary state is crucial to the success of various approaches, especially in QML using variational quantum circuits.
+Please refer to Fig.~\ref{fig:eval:3} for a benchmark of resembling arbitrary unitary compositions.
+The Toffoli unitary reflects an operation that cannot be directly implemented on most hardware and, therefore, needs to be automatically decomposed.

-The increased difficulty of these challenges is reflected in overall performance of all compared state-of-the-art approaches, merely reaching 40\% of the optimal performance.

-For the random state preparation, SAC shows the highest return, while TD3 performs worst, merely reaching above the random baseline.
-Both A2C and PPO barely show any improvement throughout the training, indicating inferior exploration, also reflected in the mean number of qubits used.
-The exploration problem inherent with the action space is again reflected in the mean depth of circuits, with only SAC exploring larger depths.
-This can be observed throughout the results and is especially notable for the Toffoli composition challenge offering depths up to 63.
-As expected, the random unitary compositing poses an even harder challenge compared to the random state preparation.
-Here, the best-performing approaches only merely exceed the mean return of the random baseline.
-The Toffoli composition shows even more severe complexity, with the best-performing algorithm SAC, only reaching the performance of the random baseline in the final 100k training steps.
+For random state preparation, SAC again outperforms all compared baselines with a final mean fidelity of $0.85$.
+PPO performs comparably to the GA.
+Notably, all approaches except for TD3 show the capability of learning the objective at hand, even though preparing random states is not considered trivial, which validates our chosen environment design.
+Furthermore, the additional compactness objective is shown to be effective, considering that the mean depths predominantly cover only half of the available operations.
+The better-performing approaches primarily utilize both available qubits.